Home > 3RD CMI-PB PREDICTION CHALLENGE

 Creating an account

-• You must login/register to enter a submission into a challenge.
+• You must register and login to enter a submission into a challenge.
 After logging in, you can download the data and make a submission using the steps outlined below.

-• An "Entry" is complete and will be evaluated when the data is submitted in the layout and tsv format specified on the website on the prediction task page.
+• An "Entry" is complete and will be evaluated when the data is submitted in the layout and tsv format specified on the website, located on the prediction task page.

 • All entries must be during the competition period, displayed on the prediction task page.